Gauntlet173/sCASPAT/README.md

 ## What is this for?

-s(CASP) allows you to write rules that are exceptions to other rules, as follows:
+s(CASP) by itself allows you to write rules that are exceptions to other rules, as follows:

 ```
 flies(X) :- bird(X), not -flies(X).